absolunet/docs-node-ioc/src/docs/06_going-deeper/01_exception-handling/en.md

 The exception handler is also used in two places: the command runner and the HTTP handler.

 Since a CLI request is handled by Yargs under the hood, we want to skip its error handler, which is not behaving the best possible way for Node IoC.
-It override the Yargs exception handling by catching an error from within the handling process, so Yargs never notice it.
+It overrides the Yargs exception handling by catching an error from within the handling process, so Yargs never notice it.
 We then properly handle it so the kernel can properly terminate the request.

 For the HTTP exception handling, we cannot rely on the global kernel error catching since the whole process is trapped by Express to prevent unexpected exit.
-The same thing happen here: the application's exception handler is called when an HTTP request error occurs, so the HTTP handler properly terminates the request.
+The same thing happens here: the application's exception handler is called when an HTTP request error occurs, so the HTTP handler properly terminates the request.

 ## The handle method

 The `handle` report is the one that should be called when an exception occurs.
-By default, it stops the terminal interceptor capture to prevent muted console and to prevent unexpected console behaviour.
+By default, it stops the terminal interceptor capture to prevent muted console and to prevent unexpected console behavior.
 Then, it reports the exception through the `report` method, and then render the exception through the `render` method.

 When an exception is handled, it keeps the exception in memory.